Lesson Details: An Introduction to Urban Herding - Treiball

 Is your dog showing signs of their herding instinct?
 It may be coming out as chasing the lawn mower, the sweeper, or trying to round up children, chickens, other dogs at your local dog park?
 If so, your dog will love urban herding.

-Treibball is both a competitive and non-competitive sport for dogs of all ages and sizes.
+Treibball (urban herding) is both a competitive and non-competitive sport for dogs of all ages and sizes.
 This fun sport requires patience while training the dog to have good teamwork and communication.
 It's great fun for any energetic dog who needs a job to do and fulfills daily enrichment through mentally challenging your dog.
 I think all dogs have and need to use their problem-solving ability and this will definately do that.

 Treibball does not put any physical stress on the handler.
 It also builds confidence for shy dogs, and helps reactive dogs with impulse control.